 Progressive Approach to Disciplinary Action

-While it's in the employee's best interest to cooperate during the disciplinary process, there are several things that the manager or supervisor should do to produce positive results.
+There are several things that the manager or supervisor should do to produce positive results.

-First, the employee should be informed of their violation of University policies or rules.
+First, the employee should be informed of their violation of university policies or rules.
 It's also important to provide an opportunity to improve, unless the seriousness of the conduct or rule violation calls for immediate action to dismiss the employee.
 Finally, supervisors should always inform employees of the time frame for expected improvements.
 There are four levels of discipline — oral counseling, written reprimand, suspension and/or dismissal — that may be used to correct employee behavior.

 To correct minor deficiencies in conduct, counseling or oral warnings may prove to be effective.
 The conversation should include thorough review of the problem, how expectations for employee conduct have not been met, what is expected of the employee and why.
 The employee should be given an opportunity to explain the reasons for the conduct, and offered suggestions for improvement.